Limits to Perception by Quantum Monitoring with Finite Efficiency

-The innovation terms account for the information about the system acquired during the monitoring process, and model the quantum back-action on the state during a measurement.
-The \emph{characteristic measurement time} $\tau_m^\alpha$ depends on the strength of the measurement, and characterizes the time over which information of the observable $A_\alpha$ is acquired.
-The terms $dW_t^\alpha$ are independent random Gaussian variables of mean $0$ and variance $dt$.
+The latter account for the information about the system acquired during the monitoring process, and model the quantum back-action on the state during a measurement.
+The \emph{characteristic measurement times} $\tau_m^\alpha$ depend on the strength of the measurement, and characterize the time over which information of the observable $A_\alpha$ is acquired.
+The terms $dW_t^\alpha$ are independent random Gaussian variables of zero mean and variance $dt$.

 An agent $\mathcal{A}$ without access to the measurement outcomes possesses a different --incomplete-- description of the state of the system.
 The need to average over the unknown results implies that the state $\rhoa{t}$ assigned by $\mathcal{A}$ satisfies the master equation